-All information is required by law with the exception of the parents' race, occupation, education, and Social Security number(s).
-Although not required, race, occupation, and education are very important for understanding negative outcomes and developing needed programs.
+All information is required by law with the exception of the parents' race, occupation, education, and SSNs.
+Although not required, reporting information about your race, occupation, and education helps public health programs to succeed.
+Without information, we cannot effectively develop public health programs to treat gestational diabetes, assist with teen pregnancies, manage services for Women, Infants & Children (WIC), and so much more.

-Who collects the birth certificate information?
+Who collects birth certificate information?